 Your work starts to suffer as you have too many balls in the air, and you start to get really stressed.
 This in turn affects your performance and it becomes a vicious cycle.

 The boundary between work and social life starts to become blurred…

 You start to work before 9 am, through lunch, in the evenings and on weekends.
 You find it harder and harder to leave work in the office and switch off at home

 Every day after work you are completely drained of all your energy.

-You’re unable to do anything once you get home apart from collapse onto the couch and fall asleep.
+You’re unable to do anything once you get home apart from collapsing onto the couch and falling asleep.

 “Hard work is only a prison sentence when you lack motivation”

 You might have difficulty sleeping, and start getting sick more and more….

 Your mental health takes a beating from emotional exhaustion, with anxiety and pessimism overshadowing your mood.